PrashanthreddyOddula/M1_C-project_-ONLINE-MOVIE-TICKET-BOOKING-/5_Report/readme.md

 Note: Our reservation system also provides the facility to cancel the tickets and provide refund.

 ## Benifits
-1.An online booking system will reduce no-show ups of customers.
+1. An online booking system will reduce no-show ups of customers.
-2.Online movie ticket booking means faster payments .
+2. Online movie ticket booking means faster payments .
-3.Online booking reduces staff time.
+3. Online booking reduces staff time.

 ## Drawbacks
 1. You need  internet access.